deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_10_0.png)

-> 🔼 Figure 8 shows the comparison of image generation results of different models at different resolutions with different numbers of steps.
+> 🔼 The figure shows a comparison of image generation results using different resolution settings and demonstrates the effectiveness of the scalable-resolution transformer in HART.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Scalable-resolution transformer accelerates convergence when finetuning HART at higher resolution thanks to relative position embeddings that supports resolution interpolation.